 No need to be confused.
-Your brand new instant pot requires a simple wash before first use just to make it sure that there’s no unwanted manufacturing element hidden in your pot and it’s really very easy to clean an instant pot even after cooking.
+Your brand new instant pot requires a simple wash before first use just to make sure that there’s no unwanted manufacturing element hidden in your pot, and it’s really very easy to clean an instant pot even after cooking.

 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.